 This paper was prompted by discussions occurring within the CLIVAR Working Group for Ocean Model Development (WGOMD) since the panel's first meeting in 2000.
 The WGOMD sponsored a Pilot-OMIP starting in 2001, with this project involving just a few models.
 The Pilot-OMIP was itself based on an earlier comparison of German ocean-ice models (Fritzsch et al., 2000).
-Both projects used the forcing dataset compiled by Röske (2005).
+Both projects used the forcing dataset compiled by Röske (2006).
 The culmination of the Pilot-OMIP occurred at a CLIVAR workshop on ocean climate modelling held June 16-18, 2004 at the Geophysical Fluid Dynamics Laboratory in Princeton USA.
 At the workshop, it was decided that a research project should be conducted to flesh out a benchmark simulation prior to stepping all the way towards an OMIP.
 This conclusion then set the stage for COREs.

-We thank David Bi, Rainer Bleck, Ge Peng, Frank Röske, and Ashwanth Srinivasan for critical support during various parts of this project.
-We thank Laurent Brodeau for documenting the effects of the code error in the bulk formulae calculation described in Appendix C. Helene Banks, Riccardo Farnettic, and Ron Stouffer provided critical comments on earlier drafts of this paper.
-SMG thanks CSIRO Marine and Atmospheric Research in Australia for its hospitality during 2005, where this paper was initiated.
+We thank David Bi, Rainer Bleck, Torge Martin, Ge Peng, Frank Röske, and Ashwanth Srinivasan for critical support during various parts of this project.
+We thank Laurent Brodeau for documenting the effects of the code error in the bulk formulae calculation described in Appendix C. David Baily provided annual mean sea ice areas for the observational comparison in Fig. 10.
+Helene Banks, Riccardo Farneti, Ron Stouffer, and two anonymous reviewers provided very useful comments on earlier drafts of this paper.
+SMG thanks CSIRO Marine and Atmospheric Research in Australia for its hospitality during 2005, where the writing of this paper was initiated.